Six file for 2nd Family Court Judge for Knox, Laurel

 - JudgeOfficial who presides over court proceedings

 Jun.
-8—Laurel County has long been said to have one of the largest quotas of cases for Family Court, but that overload will be alleviated next year.
+9—Laurel County has long been said to have one of the largest quotas of cases for Family Court, but that overload will be alleviated next year.

 During the recent legislative session, the 27th Circuit — which includes Laurel and Knox counties — was approved for a second Family Court judgeship.
 The filing deadline for candidates was Tuesday, June 7, and includes five candidates from Laurel County and one from Knox County.